OpenCyphal/yakut/README.md

 #### Synchronization

 If more than one subject is specified, the default behavior is to output each received message separately.
 Often there are synchronous subjects that are updated in lockstep, where it is desirable to group received messages pertaining to the same time point into *synchronized groups*.
-This can be achieved with options like `--sync-monoclust-field`, `--sync-monoclust-arrival`, `--sync-transfer-id`, which select different [synchronization policies](https://pycyphal.readthedocs.io/en/stable/api/pycyphal.presentation.subscription_synchronizer.html) (see `--help` for technical details).
+This can be achieved with options like `--sync...`, which select different [synchronization policies](https://pycyphal.readthedocs.io/en/stable/api/pycyphal.presentation.subscription_synchronizer.html) (see `--help` for technical details).
 If the synchronized subjects are not updated in lockstep some or all messages may be dropped.

 <img src="docs/subject_synchronization.png" alt="subject synchronization">